VFedyk/angular2-quickstart/README.md

 # angular2-quickstart

-Install these packages by entering the following npm command in a terminal window (command window in Windows):
+Install needed packages by entering the following npm command in a terminal window (command window in Windows):

 ```
 npm install